Zapper-fi/protocol/docs/api/endpoints/portfolio.md

   }
 }
 ```

-## Non-EVM Balance Computation
+## Balance Computation

-For non-EVM networks like Bitcoin and Solana, to ensure fetching the most up to date portfolio data, balances need to be computed asynchronously, before being fetched.
-The following mutations and query are specifically designed for that purpose.
+For any addresses that have never been tracked by Zapper before, balances need to be computed asynchronously before being fetched to ensure the most up-to-date portfolio data.
+The following mutations and query are designed for this purpose.

 ### computeTokenBalances